 why am I telling you this? because this is what happens for most women! this is reality!
 I’m so sick and tired of people looking at me like I’m doing something wrong. “well, what are you eating?” “do you exercise?” “you must not be healthy for this to be happening.”
 I’ve heard it all and it’s hard enough to look at yourself in the mirror with 30 extra pounds to the point where you’re unsure of who you are.
 It’s hard enough to deal with all the possible changes of your daily life.
 Of course it’s for the biggest reward, but that doesn’t mean that as mothers we can’t go through things.
 My point is, no I’m not doing anything wrong and at this moment I’ve tried a lot of things with no results.
 The real attempt that I should be focusing on?
 Patience.
 And that a lot of people don’t even know what that is, in meantime you get shamed for being some kind of creature failing at this motherhood thing.
 I still remember before I had a kid, I’d hear people say “I mean she had a kid a year ago and she’s still pretty big!
 I’m sure she just let herself go!” – Not only did I never liked these kind of statements but more than ever now.

 Respect different healings, different bodies, different women. there’s no “real” pregnancies, postpartum or parenting.
 They’re all just different.
-But if we could all shed some light on all of them collectively, not only would we educate ourselves and probably be less shallow.
+But if we could all shed some light on all of them collectively, not only would we educate ourselves but also see how fascinating our bodies are!
 Stretch marks, sluggy tummy and cellulite don’t have to be ugly!
 They’re normal! it doesn’t mean that I’m ready to snap a picture of my body tomorrow but at least I’m letting myself know and other women going through this, that you’re beautiful! not every day do I see myself as beautiful but trying is already halfway the battle!

 - SLEEP DEPRIVATION